KonradKaczmarek79/sentiment_analysis_on_movie_reviews/README.md

 ## Requirements and libraries’ versions
 - all requirements (additional installs needed to run the coda) are contained in the file: `requirements.txt`
 - all versions of modules, libraries, and things like that are listed in jupyter notebook: `suppprted_modules/proj_info.ipynb`

+## The structure of this repository

+### Feature engineering
+The first part deals with the steps needed before movie review data can be used for machine learning.
+There are a lot of various techniques but some of them can be useful for certain problem only.
+While working on the project, I tried to choose the most appropriate for the problem of sentiment analysis in reviews.

+#### Text data preprocessing part 1
+This stage concerns the preparation of data, regardless of what model and type of text division into tokens and vectors will be used.
+It is about removing the noise that is caused by data that does not carry information about feelings, emotions, etc.

+The activities carried out at this stage include:

+-	Checking and removing the data similar to HTML tags
+-	Converting all letters to lowercase
+-	Remove HTTP addresses
+-	Email addresses and censored words removal
+-	Deleting the digits from text

+***Next steps will be added soon.
+The project is currently under construction…***